SiGMobileUIUC/WeeklyAssignments/weekly_assignment_3/README.md

-# Weekly Assignment #2
+# Weekly Assignment #3

 <div id="header" align="center">
 <h2>
-  This weeks assignment will be Name Concatenation
+  This weeks assignment will be a ListView app
 </h2>
 </div>